What Should a 3–6 Month Old Wear to Bed at 16°C?

 Baby's age

-Long-sleeve bodysuit + footed sleepsuit + 3.5 TOG sleeping bag
+Long-sleeve bodysuit or pyjamas + 3.5 TOG sleeping bag

 Want environment settings, live overnight forecasts, and product recommendations?
 Use the full calculator →

-16°C is the warmest temperature that still calls for a 3.5 TOG sleeping bag — one degree warmer and the recommendation steps down to 2.5 TOG.
-It's also the floor of the 16–20°C range that Red Nose Australia identifies as appropriate for safe baby sleep: at 16°C you're within the recommended range, unlike at 15°C where the primary answer is to warm the room.
-The 3.5 TOG bag here isn't a maximum-effort response to a dangerously cold room — it's the calculator's precautionary answer for a room at the cool edge of the safe range that's likely to drift colder overnight.
+16°C sits comfortably inside the 3.5 TOG band, which covers every room below 18°C — the recommendation only steps down to 2.5 TOG once the room reaches 18°C, so 16°C and 17°C both call for 3.5 TOG.
+It's also the floor of the 16–20°C range commonly identified as appropriate for safe baby sleep: at 16°C you're within the recommended range, unlike at 15°C where the primary answer is to warm the room.
+At 16°C the 3.5 TOG bag is the right match for a room at the cool edge of the safe range, one likely to drift colder overnight.
+It isn't an emergency response to a dangerously cold room.

-For a 3–6 month old, the full combination is a long-sleeve cotton bodysuit, a footed sleepsuit, and a 3.5 TOG sleeping bag.
-If your room reliably holds at 17°C or warmer overnight — whether by heating or good insulation — the 2.5 TOG recommendation at 18°C may be more appropriate.
-At 16°C with no overnight heating, the 3.5 TOG combination is the right starting point.
+For a 3–6 month old, the combination at 16°C is a long-sleeve cotton bodysuit or footed pyjamas under a 3.5 TOG sleeping bag.
+(Once the room drops below 16°C, add a singlet underneath as well.)
+If your room reliably holds at 18°C or warmer overnight — whether by heating or good insulation — the 2.5 TOG recommendation may be more appropriate.
+At 16°C with no overnight heating, the 3.5 TOG bag is the right starting point.

 The rolling note still applies at this age: many babies show rolling signs by 4–5 months, which means the fitted sleeping bag is the right call over a swaddle.
 A well-fitted 3.5 TOG bag moves with the baby safely.
 If your baby is not yet rolling, a warm swaddle is still appropriate at 16°C but the thermal difference between a swaddle and the 3.5 TOG bag is more meaningful at this temperature — the bag is the safer and warmer option.